Chiefs quarterback Patrick Mahomes on being a dad, his career and his legacy: "Don't want to have any regrets"

 "If you play this position, you play this sport, you always want to think about your legacy a little bit and how you're perceived and how you can go out there and play the game," he said.
 "But, for me, I've always said, I just don't want to have any regrets."

-That has, in part, led Mahomes to the Netflix reality series "Quarterback," where cameras captured a trio of NFL quarterbacks — Mahomes, Kirk Cousins of the Minnesota Vikings and Marcus Mariota of the Atlanta Falcons — on an unfiltered journey through the 2022-23 season.
+That has, in part, led Mahomes to the Netflix reality series "Quarterback," where cameras captured a trio of NFL quarterbacks — Mahomes, Kirk Cousins of the Minnesota Vikings and Philadelphia Eagles quarterback Marcus Mariota, who played for the Atlanta Falcons last season — on an unfiltered journey through the 2022-23 season.

 "I actually talked to Peyton [Manning] about it for a while," Mahomes said.
 "What stuck with me is he said, 'At the end of my career, I wish I would have done it so my kids could've seen what I was doing every day.'
 And that hit me, obviously, having two kids.
 When my kids grow up, I wanted them to see that dad wasn't just gone just to be gone.
 I was gone doing something, to build, to be great.
 And so, whenever they get older, they can see how hard I worked."